IBM/R-IBMDB/README.md

 ### Usage Instructions

-For R:-
 ```
-library("RDB2")
+library("R-IBMDB")
 ```

 ### Development Instructions

-For development, the RDB2 library comes with a test suite that uses the testthat R package.
+For development, the R-IBMDB library comes with a test suite that uses the testthat R package.

 To use it, ensure that a database called PUBWRKSP exists on the test server.

 Read the comments in ```rdb2_test_setup.sh``` from the RDB2 tests folder and run it.

-Run the following code after installing RDB2 and dataConn
+Run the following code after installing R-IBMDB and dataConn
 ```
 chmod -R 777 /tmp/RDB2
 su db2inst1